MobileNativeFoundation/rules_xcodeproj/docs/faq.md

 - Refactoring mixed-language targets to single language targets, removing the need for the custom modulemap that references the Swift generated header
-- Remove the use of header maps (hmaps), or don't include Swift generated headers in them
+- Remove the use of header maps (hmaps), or don’t include Swift generated headers in them
 - Use BwB mode instead